slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On generosity and incentives

 <!--
+> *"A bit of fragrance clings to the hand that gives flowers."
+-- Chinese Proverb*
+> *"Attention is the rarest and purest form of generosity."
+-- Weil*

 - if you can afford the dinner you can afford the tip.
-- a bit of frangance clings to the hand that gives flowers. -- chinese proverb
-- attention is the rarest and purest form of generosity -- weil -->
+-->

 > *"No one has ever become poor by giving."